Creation Space

 The final workshop focuses on performance-level decision-making — interrogating what your material is doing, why it matters, and how it communicates.
 Through dramaturgical enquiry, physical tuning, and detailed feedback, you’ll explore presence, transformation, and resonance.
 This is about sharpening your material’s edges and expanding its depth — layering in meaning, tension, and nuance.
 Artists will leave with a more embodied understanding of what their work is saying and how to ready it for public sharing or further development.

-Build the skills to fund your work — and make bold ideas possible.
+• Build the skills to fund your work — and make bold ideas possible.

-This isn’t a generic info session.You’ll get direct, practical guidance from a specialist who’s helped secure over £1 million through Arts Council England bids.
-Together, we’ll break down what funders actually look for, how to write with clarity and conviction, and how to structure a bid that serves your vision — not dilutes it.
-You’ll leave with real tools, actionable insight, and the confidence to write applications that cut through the noise.
+Direct, practical guidance from a specialist who’s helped secure over £1 million through Arts Council England bids.
+Together, we’ll break down what funders actually look for, how to write with clarity and conviction, and how to structure a bid that serves your vision.

 Because funding your work shouldn’t feel like a mystery.

-Time and space to build — without the financial friction.
+• Time and space to build — without the financial friction.

 All Creation Space participants get discounted access to rehearsal studios at Chisenhale Dance Space and other Babel partner venues.
 Whether you need a room to stretch an idea, revisit workshop material, or carve out time for focused development, this support makes that possible.
 It’s not a residency.
 It’s not prescriptive.
-It’s flexible space for self-directed making — because space shouldn’t be what stops the work from growing. -
+It’s flexible space for self-directed making — because space shouldn’t be what stops the work from growing.

-Bring Your Work To Life
+• Bring Your Work To Life

-In early 2026, you will be invited to share your work-in-progress at a supported scratch performance, hosted by Babel.
+In early 2027, you will be invited to share your work-in-progress at a supported scratch performance, hosted by Babel.

-This is more than a casual showing — it’s an opportunity to test your ideas in front of a live audience, connect with other makers, and be seen by programmers, producers, and funders who can support what comes next.
+This is more than a casual showing it’s an opportunity to test your ideas in front of a live audience, connect with other makers, and be seen by programmers, producers, and funders who can support what comes next.

 How much is it?

-Join the founding cohort of Creation Space
+Join the next cohort of Creation Space

-£375 (one-time payment) or 3 payments of £125
+£450 (one-time payment) or 3 payments of £150

 Join the programme